mike-njunge/str-food/README.md

 the menu and a contact section as well as a simple section that shows the location.
 Additionally you can sign up to the cafe's newsletter through a link at the bottom part.

 The landing page gives access to navigate through all the offered services and provided snacks/foods.
 Delivery services are not available at the moment.
+This is the live link to the website
+,,,,

 # Tools used to build the website